-Inbound marketing books are plentiful but most of them are nothing more than bloated advertisements for the author’s services.
-The three books I present here are the exceptions.
+It’s not hard to find an inbound marketing book as such, but most of them are nothing more than bloated advertisements for the author’s services.
+These three books are exceptions.

-Having said that, none of these books offer a complete and effective method for the marketing of all types of service and neither should they profess to do so, because such a book would resemble more of an encyclopedia.
+Having said that, none of these books offer a complete method of inbound marketing for all types of products and services and neither should they, because such a book would resemble more of an encyclopedia.

-Instead, each book offers an effective treatment of inbound marketing for their intended market.
-Which is exactly what you’d expect from smart marketers: a tailoring of their material to their intended market.
-As one of the authors says: “always start with the market in mind”.
+Instead, each of these books offers an effective treatment of inbound marketing for their intended market.
+Which is exactly what you’d expect from smart inbound marketers: a tailoring of their material to their intended market.
+As the old saying goes: “always start with the market in mind”.

 INBOUND MARKETING: ATTRACT, ENGAGE AND DELIGHT CUSTOMERS ONLINE BY BRIAN HALLIGAN AND DHARMESH SHAH

-OVERVIEW: Don’t be fooled by the fact that this book was written by the founders of Hubsot Marketing.
-It’s not simply an advertisement for their website because it’s packed with valuable concepts and ideas.
-If you’re prepared to throw some serious time, energy and money into your marketing and you are OK with the idea of split-testing, measuring everything twice and then rinse and repeating, this is the book for you.
-It is an easy and interesting read, despite it’s thorough treatment of the subject.
+OVERVIEW: Don’t be fooled by the fact that this was written by the founders of Hubspot Marketing.
+It’s not simply an advertisement for the Hubspot website because it’s packed with valuable concepts, ideas, and tips you could learn about inbound marketing.
+If you’re prepared to throw some serious time, energy and money into your inbound marketing and you are OK with the idea of split-testing, measuring everything twice and then rinse and repeating, this is a great read for you.
+And it’s an easy and interesting read, despite it’s thorough treatment of the subject.

-BEST FOR: INTERNET MARKETERS including those who want to create a buzz through SOCIAL MEDIA to drive traffic to their website and convert that traffic into buyers without any personal interaction.
+BEST FOR: INTERNET MARKETERS including those who want to create a buzz through SOCIAL MEDIA (plus email, LinkedIn, etc) to build and drive traffic to their website, then convert that traffic into sales without any personal interaction.

-NOT SO GREAT FOR: anyone who does not have serious bucks to throw at their marketing including small businesses.
-Not so great either for retailers and manufacturers with physical products to sell and should definitely be avoided by anyone who does not possess a brain that lights up at a page full of numbers.
+NOT SO GREAT FOR: anyone who does not have serious bucks to throw at their inbound marketing including small businesses.
+Not so great either for retailers and manufacturers who get sales from physical products and it should definitely be avoided by anyone who does not possess a brain that lights up at a page full of numbers.